nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Make sure Succubus has Ailment Boost (or inherited Rage Boost)

-Bring Junpei, Yukari, & Akihiko
+Bring Koromaru, Yukari, & Akihiko

 *You should have at least 2 Attack Mirrors*

 ### Neo Minotaur

-- Set everyone to Heal/Support
+- Set everyone to Full Assault, swap Koro to Heal/Support
 - Scan the Minotaur
 - Attack Mirror -> Infuriate -> Fire Break -> Attack Mirror -> Infuriate -> Agidyne
-- Swap Junpei & Akihiko to Full Assault after turn 1
 - If Fire Break runs out before killing him use Mothman's Ziodyne and pray

 ## Judecca

 Bring Mitsuru, Yukari, & Akihiko and grind to level 55

-Akihiko needs to learn Ziodyne (level 53) & Yukari needs to learn Diarahan (level 52)
+Yukari needs to learn Diarahan (level 52) and Akihiko learning Ziodyne (level 53) is nice, but not required

 Optional: Fuse something with Hama attacks if you don't have any (Virtue, Dominion, Thoth, etc)